-If you are getting divorced in Ohio, do you know what property you get to keep and what you have to split with your spouse?
-Who will be responsible for the debt?
+If you're getting divorced in Ohio, do you know what property you get to keep and what you have to split with your spouse?
+Who will be responsible for the debts?

 No. Courts in Ohio follow the equitable distribution model when dividing assets and debts during a divorce.
 An equitable division of your property does not have to be equal, but it must be fair.
 The court starts by presuming that all of the marital property will be split equally between the spouses.
-From there, a set of factors will be considered that may result in a shift in the balance from one spouse to the other.
+From there, the judge will consider a set of factors that may result in a shift in the balance from one spouse to the other.
 Ultimately, the result must be a just distribution that reflects the past efforts and future needs of both spouses.

-The court presumes that the spouses contributed equally to all the marital property they acquire during the marriage.
-At divorce, the court divides the marital property equally between the spouses, unless an unbalanced result is more equitable.
-The court can include the separate property, too.
+The court presumes that the spouses contribute equally to all the marital property they acquire during the marriage.
+At divorce, the court divides the marital property equally between the spouses unless an unbalanced result is more equitable.
+The court can include either spouse's separate property, too.
 (Ohio Rev. Code.
 Ann. § 3105.171 (C)(1).)